 The cost to play is $185 which covers everything and is due when registering. **Increased by $15 due to Football Canada’s increased membership fee**

-Team assignments are random by area.
+Team assignments are random by school / area.
 NO Special requests are allowed.

 Teams are distributed to ensure even numbers on each team (10-12 players/team).

 Kids are placed in divisions based on their age as of December 31, 2019.
 Competitive Teams make up their own team and get their own coach.
 We will also have an all-girl teams in all the division (based on data from previous seasons).